Our Verdict

 Ease of Transport

 There is an inevitable trade-off in bike security: the harder a lock is to break, the harder it usually is to carry.
 At 3.7 pounds, the X1 is fairly heavy.
 It is notably lighter than either of the Kryptonite New York locks we tested and offers significantly higher security.
-There is no frame mount for this lock, and that's relatively common for a lock of this weight.
-Securing it to a single point on your frame could damage a tube.
-You're best off stowing this lock in a pannier or backpack, or using multiple velcro straps to reduce the strain on any one part of your bike.
+Litelok makes a tactical mount for the X1, but it's sold separately.
+Without the mount, you're best off stowing this lock in a pannier or backpack, or using multiple velcro straps to reduce the strain on any one part of your bike.

 If you're concerned about damaging other items with the lock, know that the rubberized exterior is soft and didn't blemish our bike or laptop when we carried them together.
 Litelok provides a neoprene bag for the lock, but we often skipped that step and found no adverse effects.